 - Plan out your Panel: Find out how many ArtDiffusor® Trim boards you want in your panel assembly.
-Our diffusion panel was to occupy an alcove that was 29” wide and each board has a width of just over 3.75”, so we opted for 7, 4’ boards.
+Our diffusion panel was to occupy an alcove that was 29” wide and each board has a width of just about 4”, so we opted for 7, 4’ boards.
 Remember, alternate type A and B profiles for optimal diffusion.

 - Install the lower support board: This is what the ArtDiffusor® Trim boards will “stand” on.
 It is best to install acoustic treatment above chair rail height (3’-4’), to ensure that it’s effective around ear height.
 Measure and use a level to mark where the support board will go, install drywall anchors for a sure hold into the drywall, then drill and screw the support board into place.
 Be sure to countersink the holes so the facing strip has a flat surface to rest against.